liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

-The *asset.publisher.asset.entry.query.processors* have been removed.
+The *asset.publisher.asset.entry.query.processors* property has been removed.

 #### Who is affected?